Commutative Algebra (KomAlg)

 Academic qualifications equivalent to a BSc degree is recommended.

+Written feedback will be given on the mandatory assignment.
 Oral feedback will be given on students’ presentations in class.
-Individual feedback will be given in connection with the oral exam.
+Individual feedback will be given via corrections to the mandatory assignment, as well as in connection with the oral exam.
 Collective feedback will be given through comments by the TA on blackboard presentation by students at the exercise sessions.

 - 7,5 ECTS